 According to Bolt, the choices made by Anita Heiss were “lucky, given how it’s helped her career”.
 Heiss is a NSW author whose maternal grandmother and great aunt were part of the Stolen Generation.
 Her mother was Aboriginal (not part-Aboriginal as claimed by Bolt) and her father was an Austrian who became a part of the Aboriginal community.
 Their marriage produced six children, three fair-skinned including Anita and three darker-skinned.
 Her colour didn’t stop the racial abuse.
 At school she was called an “Abo”, a “Boong” and a “Coon”.

 Others reacted badly when she told them she was Aboriginal.
 At university she became conscious of injustice to Aborigines and did a PhD on indigenous literature and publishing in Australia.
-Since then Heiss served on numerous boards and committees involved with indigenous issues most of which are voluntary.
+Heiss served on numerous boards and committees involved with indigenous issues.

 Cole studied to become an artist and photographer in 2001 and is recognised within the Koori community and the broader Australian art community as an Aboriginal artist.
-In 2008 she and exhibited a series of photographs called “Not Really Aboriginal”, referred to and misunderstood by Bolt.
+In 2008 she and exhibited a series of photographs called “Not Really Aboriginal” misunderstood by Bolt.

 The series questioned the perception of the stereotypical look of an Aboriginal person based on her personal experience of being fairer skinned.
 Cole said she was intimidated by Bolt’s articles and insulted by his phrase “distressingly white face.”
 The article affected the whole Aboriginal community and her aunt rang to ask her “why are they saying that about us?”